 g) On questions requiring academic expertise, the Board shall rely heavily on the testimony of other members of the department involved, or throughout the NDSU academic community.

 h) In reaching a decision the board shall consider only information produced at the hearing and will evaluate the information using the "more likely than not" standard of proof.
-The burden of proof shall be on the student to establish that his/her grade should be changed.
+The burden of proof shall be on the student to establish that his/her grade should be changed, or on the instructor that the original grade should be retained.

 i) All hearings of the board will be recorded up to the point of the board's deliberations necessary to render a decision.
-A copy of the recording shall be retained in the Office of the Provost and Vice President of Academic Affairs for a period not less than three (3) years.
+A copy of the recording shall be retained in the Office of the Provost for a period not less than three (3) years.
 The board will allow controlled access to the record for review or transcription by either the student or the instructor.

 3. Hearing outline.